Experienced Las Vegas Personal Injury Lawyer

 Nevada is purely a “no-fault” state, which means that a spouse seeking a divorce does not need to allege that the other spouse’s fault or wrongdoing was the cause of the divorce.
 Instead, it is sufficient to claim that the marriage broke down beyond the point of repair due to “irreconcilable differences.”
 In order to file for divorce in Nevada, certain residency requirements must be met.
 At least one of the spouses must have lived in the state for a minimum of six weeks prior to filing.
 The process of a divorce may become complicated if a couple has young children or substantial assets, but having an attorney on your side from the outset may help reduce the stress and uncertainty.Contact a Criminal Defense, Family Law, or Personal Injury Attorney in Las Vegas

 We are proud to offer legal guidance and advocacy at some of the most challenging times in the lives of our clients.
 Las Vegas personal injury lawyer Malcolm P. LaVergne understands what it takes to resolve a legal matter smoothly and efficiently.
 He represents people throughout Clark County, including in Henderson, Mesquite, North Las Vegas, and Boulder City.
-For a free consultation with an injury, divorce, or criminal defense attorney, contact us online or call us at 702-448-7981.
+Contact us online or call us at 702-448-7981.
 We will take the time to thoroughly understand your needs and discuss your options.